jkugiyama/jkugiyama.github.io/essays/TheTypeScriptPrelims.md

 ## Pressure Creates Diamonds

 Now about athletic software engineering.
 While stressful, I feel it is a great way to learn and practice coding.
 The idea of putting students into situations that may replicate the same stress levels of a coding interview or an actual software engineering job seems very beneficial.
-It is a unique learning experience I have not received before and can only hope it will assist my learning in the way I think it will.
-In my software engineering class, we do these problems called WODs, short for Workout of the Day which is basically a timed coding exercise that puts students in stress induced situations to practice problem solving and critical thinking skills.
+It is a unique learning experience I have not received before and can only hope that it will assist my learning in the way I think it will.
+In my software engineering class, we do these problems called WODs, short for Workout of the Day, which is basically a timed coding exercise that puts students in stress induced situations to practice problem solving and critical thinking skills.
 With the completion of my first in class practice WOD, I would say I enjoyed the experience.
 Yes it was stressful, but that is the excitement of it.
 I understand that future WODs will only get more challenging and failure is bound to arrive, but for now I have to stay optimistic and keep pushing in the right direction.